-A festival goer since 1997 offers all the insider tricks
+A festival goer since 1997 offers all the insider tricks to get the most from your visit!

-*Information updated to include 2016 festival news!
+* The information provided has been updated to include 2017 festival news!

 The Central Florida events calendar is a non-stop culinary frenzy this time of year with a plethora of food festivals, wine dinners, spirits tastings and gastronomic adventures, making the fall season the perfect time to visit Orlando.
-For us locals, it’s a chance to give the pots and pans a break.
+For locals, it’s a chance to give the pots and pans a break.
 However, if you and your wallet are not so inclined to close down the kitchen completely, the “Must Do” foodie event of the fall is Epcot International Food and Wine Festival.
 If you’ve been, you know what an amazing overload of flavors, sights and sounds this annual event is.
 If you haven’t crossed it off the list, don’t wait any longer.
 GO #MakeSomedayHappen.

-As if more than 200 dishes and 300 wines, beers and cocktails were not enough to satisfy, you can further your culinary adventure at nearly 400 special wine tastings, culinary demos, and mixology seminars hosted by top industry experts, celebrity chefs, winemakers and sommeliers.
+As if more than 200 dishes and 300 wines, beers and cocktails were not enough to satisfy, you can further your culinary adventure at over 400 special wine tastings, culinary demos, and specialty seminars hosted by top industry experts, celebrity chefs, winemakers and sommeliers.
 End the day working off the calories by dancing and singing along to your favorite pop bands of yesterday and a few of today at the “Eat to the Beat” concerts.
 Then, simply relax and enjoy the magic of the spectacular fireworks show, IllumiNations: Reflections of Earth.

 With so much to do, eat and drink in so little time, it’s easy to become overwhelmed.
-As a festival goer since 1997, I have compiled my best tips to help you enjoy the Epcot Food and Wine Festival to the max!
+As a festival goer since 1997, I have compiled my best tips to help you enjoy the Epcot International Food and Wine Festival to the max!

 1. GO WITH A PLAN